Estafet-LTD/estafet-microservices-scrum/DEVOPS.md

 The policy for the ESM demo is to take forks of the original repositories, so as to avoid inadvertently breaking the ESM demo.

+> Note: In this document, the owner of the new forks is `newowner` .
+Replace `newowner` with your GitHub login name.

 To fork the GitHub repositories:

 1. Login to GitHub Fork the [the original GitHub repository](https://github.com/Estafet-Ltd/estafet-microservices-scrum "The original GitHub repository")